alyciakb/mec_webscrape/writeup.md

 #### A Few Insights

 1. There are 13,930 unique products on the website.
-Over 50% of products have no reviews and only 19% of products have 5+ reviews.
+Over 50% of products have no reviews and 19% of products have 5+ reviews.
 The products with reviews have an average rating of 4.08/5 stars and 89% have a rating of 3+ stars.
 2. There are 1174 MEC branded products sold (8.4% of all products).
 Almost 74% of the MEC brand has 1+ reviews online and the average rating is 3.94 stars.
 3. Products are divided into 11 categories: camping and hiking, run and fitness, climbing, clothing, footwear, packs and bags, watersports, snowsports, travel gear, cycling, and kids/youth.
 Of those categories:
     1. Camping and hiking is the largest with almost 40% of products included within that category